A B C D E F G H I J M N O P R S T V W

 Dual Reporting of Financial Statements

 Dual Reporting can occur during the rollover period when a company is changing from use of local GAAP to IFRS.
-If dual reporting was being used, the company would report their financial statements in both IFRS and GAAP formats.
+If dual reporting was being used, the company would report its financial statements in both IFRS and GAAP formats.

 Due Diligence